 NOTE: Activation ECO is not available in full auto mode.

-The AutoPowr/IVT transmission is a combination of mechanical and hydraulic components that are capable of providing low speed with extremely high levels of torque:
+The AutoPowr/IVT transmission is a combination of mechanical and hydraulic components that can provide low speed with extremely high levels of torque:

 Creeper mode is a standard feature on the AutoPowr/IVT transmission.
 Down to 50 m/h (164 ft/h), the creeper mode is activated when the selected speed is below 2.1 km/h (1.3 mph) in set position 1.